Grape syrup: Greco-Roman

 One of the earliest mentions of grape syrup comes from the fifth-century BC Greek physician Hippocrates, who refers to hépsēma (ἕψημα), the Greek name for the condiment.
 The fifth-century BC Athenian playwright Aristophanes also makes a reference to it, as does Roman-era Greek physician Galen.

 Grape syrup was known by different names in Ancient Roman cuisine depending on the boiling procedure.
 Defrutum, carenum, and sapa were reductions of must.
 They were made by boiling down grape juice or must in large kettles until it had been reduced to two-thirds of the original volume, carenum; half the original volume, defrutum; or one-third, sapa.
 The Greek name for this variant of grape syrup was siraion (σίραιον).

 The main culinary use of defrutum was to help preserve and sweeten wine, but it was also added to fruit and meat dishes as a sweetening and souring agent and even given to food animals such as ducks and suckling pigs to improve the taste of their flesh.
 Defrutum was mixed with garum to make the popular condiment oenogarum.
 Quince and melon were preserved in defrutum and honey through the winter, and some Roman women used defrutum or sapa as a cosmetic.
 Defrutum was often used as a food preservative in provisions for Roman troops.

-There is some confusion as the amount of reduction for sapa and defrutum.
+There is some confusion as to the amount of reduction for sapa and defrutum.
 As James Grout explains in its Encyclopedia Romana, authors informed different reductions, as follows:The elder Cato, Columella, and Pliny all describe how unfermented grape juice (mustum, must) was boiled to concentrate its natural sugars.
 "A product of art, not of nature," the must was reduced to one half (defrutum) or even one third its volume (sapa) (Pliny, XIV.80), although the terms are not always consistent.
 Columella identifies defrutum as "must of the sweetest possible flavour" that has been boiled down to a third of its volume (XXI.1).
 Isidore of Seville, writing in the seventh century AD, says that it is sapa that has been reduced by a third but goes on to imagine that defrutum is so called because it has been cheated or defrauded (defrudare) (Etymologies, XX.3.15).
 Varro reverses Pliny's proportions altogether (quoted in Nonius Marcellus, De Conpendiosa Doctrina, XVIII.551M).'Defrutum is mentioned in almost all Roman books dealing with cooking or household management.
 Pliny the Elder recommended that defrutum only be boiled at the time of the new moon, while Cato the Censor suggested that only the sweetest possible defrutum should be used.